REVIEW: Garmin Alpha 300i and TT25 from a veterinarian’s perspective

 I’ve been a strong advocate of electronic collars for years, both as a way to humanely and quickly train sporting dogs and as a means of promoting their safety in the field.
 The Alpha 300i and TT25 collars have significantly impacted how I train and hunt with my dogs, offering a blend of advanced technology and practical functionality.

-Obedience is freedom, people, and any tool that can connect me to my team without a check cord and assist me in locating them on point or in a bind falls under the category of essential equipment in my book.
-As a result, I’ve rarely hit the field without my Garmin (and before that TriTronics) in 15-plus seasons.
+Obedience is freedom, people, and any tool that can connect me to my team without a check cord and assist me in locating them on point or in a serious bind falls under the category of essential equipment in my book.
+As a result, I’ve rarely hit the field without a Garmin (and before that TriTronics) in nearly 20 seasons.

 The Garmin Alpha 300i: A Game Changer for Hunters